What causes abnormal heart rhythms? 71 possible conditions

 - being overweight

-- living a sedentary lifestyle, i.e. not exercising
+- living a sedentary lifestyle, for example, not exercising

-- eating a diet high in fats, cholesterol, and other unhealthy foods
+- a diet high in fats, cholesterol, and other unhealthy foods

-- having high blood pressure, diabetes, or other health problems
+- high blood pressure or other health problems

-- Echocardiogram: Also known as a cardiac echo, this test uses sound waves to take pictures of your heart.
+- Echocardiogram (EKG or ECG): Also known as a cardiac echo, this test uses sound waves to take pictures of your heart.

 - Holter monitor: This monitor is worn for at least 24 hours while you go about your normal activities.
 It allows your doctor to track changes in your heart’s rhythm throughout the day.